BoLu2019/YoRPG_CouchPotatoes/README.md

 # Monsters:
    # 1. *Slime*: This subclass of Monster that has low attack and health.
 It is a fairly waek monster.
 However, in return,                       defense is EXTREMELY high because who can destroy a fluid with a physical attacks?
 This class is intended to waste the player's time in order to keep players glued to their screens.
    # 2. *Goblin*: This monster has lots of armor from stealing from the heroes of the past.
 Not to mention it's skin has great durability, hence the higher health than others.

+# YoRPG
+# Without this, we would not be able to play our amazing creation.